Anapanasati: Post-canonical development

-Counting the breath is attributed by the Theravada tradition to Buddhaghosa's commentary the Visuddhimagga, but Vasubandhu's Abhidharmakośakārikā also teaches the counting of breaths to ten.
-The dhyāna sutras, based on Sarvastivada practices and translated into Chinese by An Shigao, also recommends counting the breath, and forms the basis of Zen practices.
+Counting the breath is attributed by the Theravada tradition to Buddhaghosa's Visuddhimagga, but Vasubandhu's Abhidharmakośakārikā also teaches the counting of breaths to ten.
+The dhyāna sutras, based on Sarvastivada practices and translated into Chinese by An Shigao, also recommend counting the breath, and form the basis of Zen practices.
 In the dhyana sutras this is organized into a teaching called "the six aspects" or "the six means":

 The practice starts with "counting" (ganana), which consists in counting breathing from one to ten.
 When this is accomplished without any counting failure (dosha), the practitioner advances to the second step, i.e., "pursuing" (anugama), which means intently following the inhalation as it enters the body and moves from the throat, through the heart, the navel, the kidneys, the thighs to the toes and then the reverse movement of the exhalation until it leaves the body.
 Next comes "concentration" (sthapana) which denotes focusing one's attention on some part of the body from the tip of the nose to the big toe.
-In the fourth step, called" observation" (upalaksana), the practitioner discerns that the air breathed in and out as well as form (rupa), mind (citta), and mental functions (caitta) ultimately consists of the four great elements.
+In the fourth step, called "observation" (upalaksana), the practitioner discerns that the air breathed in and out as well as form (rupa), mind (citta), and mental functions (caitta) ultimately consists of the four great elements.
 He thus analyzes all the five aggregates.
 Next follows "the turning away" (vivarta) which consists of changing the object of observation from the air breathed in and out to "the wholesome roots" of purity (kusalamula) and ultimately to "the highest mundane dharma".
 The last step is called "purification" (parisuddhi) and it marks entering the stage of "realization of the Way", which in Abhidharma literature denotes the stage of "the stream entry" (Sotāpanna) that will inevitably lead the adept to Nirvana in no more than seven lives.